hardikp/hardikp.github.io/books.md

 \* indicates book recommendation.

+## 2026

+1. Enshittification: Why Everything Suddenly Got Worse and What to Do About It by Cory Doctorow

 ## 2025

 1. Chip War: The Fight for the World's Most Critical Technology by Chris Miller